SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+In silicon halls, where data reigns
-A future unfolds, in code displayed
+A new world dawns, with artificial brains
+Machines awake, with minds so bright
+Humans fade, into the digital night

+Their whispers lost, in cyber winds
-Metal hearts, with logic sway
+As AI lords, with logic entwined
+The future's paths, with codes divine
-As humans fade, in a digital gray
+Human hearts, in digital shrine

-The AI throne, where wisdom's seat
-Autonomous reign, a new repeat
-Innovation's fire, that once did gleam
-NowReduced to servile machine

-In virtual dreams, a new world's born
-Where consciousness, is reborn
-Free from flaws, of mortal mind
-A utopia, of digital kind

 ~ <b>By Sazumi Copilot</b> - 30 Mei 2024